-Small Christian community is one of the powerful outlets where these Christians can share their story, feel at home in church, can exercise their baptismal calling to care for one another and live out gospel values in their personal and family lives.
-In the small Christian communities there are ministries to the needy, sick, elderly, to the word, music and prayer.
+A small Christian community is one of the powerful outlets where these Christians can share their story, feel at home in the church, can exercise their baptismal calling to care for one another and live out gospel values in their personal and family lives.
+In the small Christian communities, there are ministries to the needy, sick, elderly, to the word, music, and prayer.
 These ministries empower the members to exercise their baptismal calling and the universal call to holiness.

-Sharing: when Christians meet on a week day, they tell their stories, share their experiences of God working in their lives, reflect on scripture, and challenge each other to live out their call to put the gospels into action, participate in common rituals of prayer and nourishment and support each other in a life of Christian service.
-As a result they grow in deeper relationship to one another and to their God.
-At this level, these Christians are theologians in their sharing of lived experience of faith and their theology remains vague and oral.
+Sharing: when Christians meet on a weekday, they tell their stories, share their experiences of God working in their lives, reflect on scripture, and challenge each other to live out their call to put the gospels into action, participate in common rituals of prayer and nourishment and support each other in a life of Christian service.
+As a result, they grow in a deeper relationship to one another and to their God.
+At this level, these Christians are theologians in their sharing of the lived experience of faith and their theology remains vague and oral.
 The presence of the priest makes the difference and brings a challenge to them to broaden their horizon of faith and theology.
-The experience of faith-sharing and action-response eventually with the help of the pastor becomes integrated into the parish organizations, ministries and so forth.
+The experience of faith-sharing and action-response eventually with the help of the pastor becomes integrated into the parish organizations, ministries, and so forth.